Mallock U2

 V. Davies's 1500cc Mallock U2 at the Llandow Circuit, South Wales, August 1966.
 Scanned print taken with a Halina 35X Super.

 The Mallock U2 is a race car, designed, developed and built by Major Arthur Mallock and later his son Richard.
-Arthur’s first customer race cars were simply called U2.
+Arthur's first customer race cars were simply called U2.
 The first of which the Mk1 were sold as kits in 1958.
 By about 1969 the name changed to Mallock U2.
-It was designed to compete in both single seater racing,eg Formula Junior and with the addition of cycle type mudguards in Sportscar racing.
+It was designed to compete in both single seater racing, e.g. Formula Junior and with the addition of cycle type mudguards in Sportscar racing.
 By 1965 a UK series was established to cater for “Lotus 7 type cars” or Clubmans which included the Mallock U2. purpose-built It was a versatile and highly effective front engined race car.
 It also competed in Formula Junior, Formula Ford, and Formula Three events.
 The chassis was constructed out of a steel tubular spaceframe, and it was later equipped with a De Dion rear axle, in 1972.
 It was very light, weighing only 948 lb.
 It was powered by a number of different four-cylinder engines; including an 1172 cc Ford Sidevalve engine, a smaller 997 cc Ford Kent engine, an 1100 cc BMC A-series engine, and even a 1.5-1.6 L Ford-Cosworth SCA/Cosworth FVA engine.
 This drove the rear wheels through a conventional 4-speed Ford manual transmission to a live rear axle with the differential offset.
 This offset was made by mating up half of a Morris Minor axle and half of an axle first used in the Austin A30.